Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Conclusions

 From this geometric perspective we have been able to propose a Hamiltonian evolution that stems from the Kähler structure of the problem.
 In this case we introduce a quantum connection to preserve it.
 In turn, this modifies the Schrödinger equation in such a way that losses of norm, found in other approaches to quantization, are not allowed in our prescription.

 However, there is an infinite family of connections that achieves this purpose.
-In our case we found a unique choice based on the indistinguishability of the Holomorphic and Antiholomorphic representations.
-We illustrated the choice of this connection with an example of Klein Gordon theory in a generic curved spacetime.
-However, this construction is ambiguous in the election of a complex structure that suits the need of the theory.
-For simplicity we choose an example that matches the stationary cases but it is known that this prescription leads to some unwanted features.
-This matter will be the subject of future investigation.
+In our case we found a unique choice based on the indistinguishability of the holomorphic and Antiholomorphic representations.
+We illustrated the choice of this connection with an example of Klein Gordon theory in a generic curved spacetime and a flat FLRW spacetime.
+Nonetheless, we discussed why this choice does not led to physically desirable results.
+For instance it forbids the appearance of Bogouliuvob transformation in the parallel transport of creation and annihilation operators.

+In conclusion, we introduced from geometrical arguments a modification in the Schödinger equation of the QFT of a scalar field.
+This modification is provided by a connection term in the time derivative.
+This connection must be introduced in order to preserve the geometric structure of geometric quantum field theory discussed above.
+There is, however, some ambiguity left in the choice of connection with physical implications.
+This ambiguity is further explored in \cite{alonsobujHybridGeometrodynamics2024} and its phenomenology will be the subject of future investigation.
+Other subject pending of study is the generalization to other QFTs.
+In this regard the formalism may be enlarged, studying its connection with stochastic quantization, to include Fermions \cite{albeverioGrassmannianStochastic2020} and gauge fields \cite{masujimaPathIntegral2008}.

 \